openvcash/vcash-bash-rpc/README.md

-# A bash script for making RPC to vanillacoind on Linux
+# A bash script for making RPC to vcashd on Linux

 Dependencies
 ```